1947–1948 civil war in Mandatory Palestine: Battle of Ramat Yohanan and the defection of the Druze

 Following the 'fiasco' of Mishmar HaEmek, Fawzi Al-Qawuqji ordered the Druze regiment of the Arab Liberation Army into action, to carry out diversion operations.
 Druze soldiers took position in several Arab villages 12 kilometres to the east of Haifa, whence they occasionally attacked traffic and Jewish settlements, including Ramat Yohanan.

 The Kibbutznikim and the Haganah soldiers that supported them forced back their attacks and razed the villages from which they launched their attacks.
 Having run out of ammunition, the Druze withdrew to their base in Shefa-'Amr, with one hundred casualties.
 After an initial failure, a battalion-sized Carmeli force on the night of 15–16 April overran the two villages.
 The Druze Battalion, on 16 April assaulted the Carmeli positions nine times but the Carmeli troops fought back.
 By afternoon, the exhausted Druze troops retreated.
-An Haganah report praised "the well trained and very brave enemy forces."
+A Haganah report praised "the well trained and very brave enemy forces."

 The Druze had already made contact on several occasions with Yishuv agents and following their defeat at Ramat Yohanan, the Druze officers offered to defect and to join the ranks of Haganah.
 This proposition was discussed with Yigael Yadin, who refused the proposal but suggested that they could help to carry out sabotage operations behind the backs of the Arabs and to influence their comrades into deserting the army.
 By the start of May, 212 Wahab soldiers deserted.
 Taking into account the attitude of his men, Wahab met with Jewish liaison officers on 9 May and agreed to cooperate with Haganah.
 The two parties avoided clashes, and Wahab created a neutral enclave in the centre of Galilee.
 Wahab's army did not respond to calls for it to help fight Haganah's occupation of Acre, and avoided being present while Haganah occupied the police fortress of Shefa-'Amr during its evacuation by the British.

 The position that the Druze took influenced their fate after the war.
 Given the good relationship between the Druze and Yishuv from 1930 onwards despite their collaboration with the Arab Higher Council and the Arab League, Ben-Gurion insisted that the Druze, as well as the Circassians and the Maronites benefit from a different position to that of the other Arabs.